-When measuring lease liabilities for leases that were classified as operating leases, the Group discounted lease payments using its incremental borrowing rate at 1 January 2020 of 3.52% (1 January 2019: 3.52%).
+When measuring lease liabilities for leases that were classified as operating leases, the Group discounted lease payments using its incremental borrowing rate at 1 January 2021 of 3.52%.
+The weighted-average rate applied as at 1 January 2020 is 3.52%.